soldag/SMM-CompromisedAccountDetection/README.md

-# SMM-CompromisedAccountDetection
+# CompromisedAccountDetection
+This application was developed in the context of the [Social Media Mining seminar](https://hpi.de/studium/lehrveranstaltungen/it-systems-engineering/lehrveranstaltung/course/2016/wintersemester-20162017-social-media-mining.html) at Hasso-Plattner Institute.
+It aims to detect tweets in the timeline of a given user, which are suspicious in order to tell if the account was compromised.

 ## Setup
 ### Docker
 The app can be run using docker.
 The following steps are necessary:

 1. Install docker.
 See https://www.docker.com/products/docker#/ for details.
-2. Clone the repository
+2. Clone the repository.
-3. Create the twitter API credentials file as described below
+3. Create the twitter API credentials file as described [below](#twitter-api-credentials).
-3. Go into the directory, build the image and run it
+3. Go into the directory, build the image and run it.
 ```bash
 cd /SMM-CompromisedAccountDetection
 docker build -t smm-compromised-account-detection .